-The Chrysomelidae family is a group of beetles, that are commonly referred as Leaf Beetles.
+The Chrysomelidae family is a group of beetles, that is commonly referred to as Leaf Beetles.
 This family comprises of more than 35,000 species, classified into over 2,500 genera.
-Hence, it is considered as one of the most common and largest beetle group, from which many species can be encountered very commonly.
+Hence, it is considered one of the most common and largest beetle groups, from which many species can be encountered very commonly.

 The adult leaf beetle attains a length of 5 -15 mm, and has a brightly colored body.
 Different species have different features and body shapes.
 Some are oval shaped, whereas some have elongated and more flattened shape with a dark head.
 They possess antennae that are half of their body length.
 The most amazing feature of this insect is that it can easily hide its antennae and legs inside their cover of the wings, especially when it is seated on a leaf.
 These beetles are related to the Longicorn Beetle species, and both possess a very similar body shape.

 The leaf beetle species predominantly feed on Acacia and Eucalyptus leaves.
 The larvae and the adult leaf beetle feed on plant material, and store the chemicals gained from the plants in their body.
 Thus, they are poisonous to those who eat them.
 This also makes their body color become brighter.

 Leaf beetles are considered as a common pest group that attacks numerous type of shrubs and trees, found in the Minnesota landscape.
 There are many types in this group, but the most commonly seen are the Elm Leaf Beetle, Cottonwood Beetle and Imported Willow Leaf Beetle.
 The larvae of all these beetles look very similar, and the damage caused to the host plants are also same, but there is a difference in the life histories of these beetles.
 Please see below:

 Elm Leaf Beetle

 Elm Leaf Beetle – Photo by: Didier Descouens